Overview of Ohio Retirement Tax Friendliness

 How high are property taxes in Ohio?

-Moderately high.
-The average effective property tax rate in Ohio is 1.52%, somewhat higher than the national average.
-That being said, home prices and overall housing costs in Ohio are well below the national averages.
-The median home value in the state is $130,800 and housing costs are 17.7% lower than the national average.
+The average effective property tax rate in Ohio is 1.41%, higher than the national average by a fairly large margin.
+The median home value in the state is $180,200 and the median real estate tax payment is $261 less than the $2,795 national median.

 What is the Ohio homestead exemption?

 The Ohio homestead exemption reduces the property taxes owed by qualifying seniors in Ohio.
-TO be eligible, a homeowner must be at least 65 years old and have Ohio Adjusted Gross Income (OAGI) of no more than $31,000 in 2015.
+To be eligible, a homeowner must be at least 65 years old and have an Ohio Adjusted Gross Income (OAGI) of no more than $34,600 in 2021.
+You can also qualify for the exemption if you are permanently disabled or if you are the surviving spouse of someone who previously received the exemption.

 How high are sales taxes in Ohio?

-When considering the state tax rate of 5.75% and county rates that range from 0.75% to 2.25%, the average total sales tax rate in Ohio is about 7.1%.
-That ranks in the top 20 of U.S. states.
+When considering the state sales tax rate of 5.75% and county rates as high as 2.25%, the average total sales tax rate in Ohio is about 7.24%.
+That ranks in the top half of the nation.

 What other Ohio taxes should I be concerned about?